jcubic/wayne/README.md

 });
 ```

-This code will show comment `// Sorry no source code for you` for every
+This code will show the comment `// Sorry no source code for you` for every
-request to JavaScript files from the browser (if open in new tab).
+request to JavaScript files from the browser (if open in a new tab).
 When you want to view the file the browser sends `Accept: text/html` HTTP header.

 ### File system middleware